 Microsoft confesses in its Xbox documentary that closing Lionhead “was a mistake”

 Less than a month ago, Xbox celebrated its 20th anniversary as a division of Microsoft.
 On the occasion of their 20th anniversary they published a series of collaborations, an interactive museum for our browsers and even a 6-episode documentary; in which they tell us about the successes and failures of the brand from its creation to the present day.
-In one of the episodes we can see how Shannon Loftis, the head of the World’s Edge studio, the vice president Sarah Bond and the head of Xbox, Phil Spencer, talk about Lionhead Studios and the bad decisions that were made.
+In one of the episodes we can see how Shannon Loftis, World’s Edge studio head, Vice President Sarah Bond and Xbox head Phil Spencer talk about Lionhead Studios and the bad decisions that were made.

 Microsoft learned a lot from the Lionhead shutdown